ToTHXaT/e-comet-tz/README.md

 ## The app itself is located in the root folder and is packed into docker

 1. Create .env with appropriate data
-2. Change port setting in docker-compose.yml to the desired one
+2. Change port setting in *docker-compose.yml* to the desired one
-3. Build image
+3. Build the image
 ```bash
 docker-compose build
 ```